 Here are some situations in which a reverse mortgage may not be the right choice:

-• If you plan to move.
-While a reverse mortgage can be used to purchase a new home, a reverse mortgage may not be the best way to go if you plan to move.
+- If you plan to move.
+While a reverse mortgage can be used to purchase a new home, it may not be best to get a reverse mortgage on your current home if you plan to move soon.
+Reverse mortgages are typically recommended for those who expect to stay in their homes for at least five years.

 Reverse Mortgage Protections

-• Right to cancel.
+- Right to cancel.
 Homeowners have the right to cancel a reverse mortgage at any time during the application process including three business days after signing closing documents.

 The Bottom Line

-If you want to learn more, grab our free reverse mortgage guide here, or go here to find a reverse mortgage specialist in your area.
+Get started by filling out the form here or go here to find a reverse mortgage specialist in your area.

 Reverse mortgage borrower must occupy home as primary residence and remain current on property taxes, homeowner’s insurance, the costs of home maintenance, and any HOA fees.